It's Time! Understanding the Stages of Labor and Delivery

 Your doctor or midwife will ensure that all of the placenta is completely removed from your body, as retained products of conception can cause severe health issues.
 If needed, you’ll receive treatment for excessive vaginal bleeding.
 You’ll also get stitched up if an episiotomy was performed.

-What About a Fourth Stage of Labor?
+Fourth Stage of Labor: Recovery

 When to Contact a Doctor